j-s9vcp/NEAT-HD/README.md

 python neat_train.py -p/swingup.json -n 3 -o log/history_hyb -t1 dynamic -t2 hybrid
 ```

+## Visualization
+to see the figures in the context, ckeck .ipynb file.

 ## Note
 the code for hybridization model is only implemented in swingup task.